urmeo/CalmSense/README.md

 An alerting system acts on the probability, not the label.
 The same within-subject evaluation that inflates accuracy also makes the model look better calibrated than it is on a new person, and that miscalibration costs real net benefit at deployment thresholds.
-CalmSense measures this (ECE, MCE, Brier, reliability diagrams, decision-curve analysis) and applies a leakage-free recalibration that recovers most of the gap — fit only on held-out training subjects, never on the test subject.
+CalmSense measures this (ECE, MCE, Brier, reliability diagrams, decision-curve analysis), tests the gap for significance (paired Wilcoxon on per-subject Brier), and applies a leakage-free recalibration that recovers most of the gap — fit only on held-out training subjects, never on the test subject.
+A **few-shot personalization** step then closes the rest: a short labeled enrollment from the target subject beats global recalibration with no retraining.
+All models are tuned by nested CV (inner grouped search, outer LOSO), so the comparison is fair.
+See [paper §4.7–4.8](PAPER.md).
-See [paper §4.7](PAPER.md).
 Regenerate with `make reproduce`, or try it with no data via `make demo`.

 ## What the model relies on